Skip to main content Skip to main navigation

 Where can we help you today?

-• Enhanced system resiliency and reliability measures to manage and reduce the impact of frequent and severe weather and enable continued strong storm response.
+• Enhanced system resiliency and reliability measures to manage and reduce the impact of frequent severe weather and enable continued strong storm response.

 • Infrastructure investments to support economic development, connect clean energy, and enhance security.

-• Targeted programs and dedicated teams to better serve residential, commercial, and industrial customers.
+• Targeted programs and dedicated teams to better serve residential, commercial and industrial customers.

-• Consumer Advocates respond to customer requests and agency referrals in a comprehensive manner designed to meet customers’ individualized needs.
+• This plan will add three additional consumer advocates in Upstate New York to work one-on-one with customers.
+Consumer Advocates respond to customer requests and agency referrals in a comprehensive manner designed to meet customers’ individualized needs.

 • The Company’s low-income bill discount program, referred to as the Energy Affordability Program, provides a monthly credit on enrolled customers’ bills.